electricui/electricui-embedded/README.md

 Testing uses the [Ceedling](http://www.throwtheswitch.org/ceedling/) (Ruby/rake) based testing framework.

-I don't provide Ceedling's vendor files inside this repo, so first runs need to 're-initalise' the test structure.

-1. Use the provided `test/setup_tests.sh` script to begin with.
-	- You might need to add execution permission first.
-From `/test`, run `chmod +x setup_tests.sh`.
-	- Depending on your Ruby/Gem system configuration things may not work first try.
-Failing that, manually install `ceedling` with `gem install ceedling`.
+1. This project configures Ceedling to use the system's `ceedling` via gem.

-2. Run the `setup_tests.sh` script.
-If you don't have ceedling installed, it will prompt to install the ruby gem.
+	- If you don't have it installed, `gem install --user-install ceedling`

-3. Once setup, run `ceedling` or `ceedling test:all`.
+2. Once setup, run `ceedling` or `ceedling test:all`.

-There are also a series of small scripts for other various analysis checks.

 ## Coverage Analysis